Concentration bounds for temporal difference learning with linear function approximation: The case of batch data and uniform sampling: Extension to Least Squares Regression

 Notice that, unlike the RL setting, $\hat \theta_T$ here is the minimizer of an empirical loss function.
-However, as in the case of LSTD, the computational cost for a Sherman-Morrison lemma based approach for solving the above would be of the order $O(d^2 T)$.
-Similarly to the case of the fLSTD-SA algorithm, we update the iterate $\theta_n$ using a SA scheme as follows (starting with an arbitrary $\theta_0$),
+However, as in the case of LSTD, the computational cost of a Sherman-Morrison lemma based approach for solving the above would be of the order $O(d^2 T)$.
+Similarly to the case of the batchTD algorithm, we update the SGD iterate $\theta_n$ using a SA scheme as follows (starting with an arbitrary $\theta_0$),

-where, as before, each $i_n$ is chosen uniformly randomly from the sample set $\D$ and $\gamma_n$ are step-sizes.
+where, as before, each $i_n$ is chosen uniformly randomly from $\{1,\dots,T\}$, and $\gamma_n$ are step-sizes chosen in advance.

-Unlike fLSTD-SA which is a fixed point iteration, the above is a stochastic gradient descent procedure.
-Nevertheless, using the same proof template as for fLSTD-SA earlier, we can derive bounds on the approximation error, i.e., the distance between $\theta_n$ and least squares solution $\hat\theta_T$, both in high probability as well as expectation. \paragraph{\bf Results.} As in the case of fLSTD-SA, we assume that the features are bounded, the noise is i.i.d, zero-mean and bounded and the matrix $\bar A_T$ is positive definite, with smallest eigenvalue at least $\mu>0$.
-An analogue of Corollary \ref{cor:salstda} for this setting is as follows (See Appendix \ref{sec:ls-sa} for a detailed proof.): \begin{corollary} Choosing $\gamma_n= \frac{c}{2(c+n)}$ and $c$ such that $\mu c \in (1.33,2)$, for any $\delta >0$,
+Unlike batchTD which is a fixed point iteration, the above is a stochastic gradient descent procedure.
+Nevertheless, using the same proof template as for batchTD earlier, we can derive bounds on the computational error, i.e., the distance between $\theta_n$ and the least squares solution $\hat\theta_T$, both in high probability as well as expectation.